montrealrobotics/ctrlsim/index.md

 ![](figures-fig1-v5.png "Nested Set Transformers Overview")

+TL;DR: We propose **CtRL-Sim**, a framework that leverages return-conditioned offline reinforcement learning to enable reactive, closed-loop, and controllable behaviour simulation within a physics-enhanced Nocturne environment.
+CtRL-Sim utilizes exponential tilting of the predicted return distribution to control the agent behaviours, which enables the generation of a wide range of realistic driving behaviours beyond the scope of the initial dataset, including adversarial behaviours.

 ## Abstract

 Evaluating autonomous vehicle stacks (AVs) in simulation typically involves replaying driving logs from real-world recorded traffic.